vocdoni/ui-components/packages/components/README.md

 The above example is the easiest way to get all the default styles up and running, but you can always define your entire theme and ignore our base styles.
-See how our components are grainly styled below, in [components anatomy].
+See how our components are grainly styled below, in [components structure].

 In case you want to add the voting components to a page and ensure chakra-ui will not affect your theme, you may need to pass `resetCSS={false}` as a